Secure & Confidential

 Once you determine that you wish to proceed forward with a personal injury action in Washington

 A lawsuit begins when a complaint is filed with the court and served on the defendant.
 The complaint alleges your assertion as the plaintiff that the defendant’s negligent behavior resulted in damage to your body or mental state.
 As the process proceeds forward, you may have to go through depositions, independent medical evaluations, and document production.
-This discovery process is lengthy and ends in either settlement or a court appearance.
+This discovery process is lengthy and ends in either a settlement or a court appearance.

 After discovery, a judge can make mediation mandatory before moving a civil case into the trial phase.
 Rare circumstances can merit skipping this step, but for the most part, it’s in everyone’s best interests to attempt to reach an agreement out of court.
-Most personal injury claims settle as opposed to leaving the final decisions to a judge and jury.
+Most personal injury claims are settled as opposed to leaving the final decisions to a judge and jury.
 If a trial in an Everett courtroom becomes necessary, the process that follows can take months or years to resolve.

 Washington Personal Injury Settlement

 With most personal injury cases, insurance companies and injured parties prefer settlement negotiations rather than going to court for a trial.
-You may wonder how much you should seek in your settlement and factors that impact the final amount.
+You may wonder how much you should seek in your settlement and the factors that impact the final amount.

 The first element to understand about your settlement is the difference between economic and non-economic damages.
 Current legislation describes the former as expenses like medical bills, lost wages, or repairs.
 The latter represents less tangible concepts like loss of companionship or quality of life.
 If you would like to understand more, speaking to a personal injury attorney in Everett can provide some perspective.